manursutil/py-template/docs/contributing.md

 Ideas that would be especially valuable:

 - New project templates
-- CI/CD integrations (GitHub Actions, GitLab CI, etc.)
+- CI/CD integrations (GitLab CI, etc.)
 - Developer tools (MyPy, Pre-commit, Black, etc.)

 If you’d like to propose one, please open an issue first so we can discuss it.